openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 The provided plugin class also has several fields:

 * `_backend` - a backend engine that is used to perform actual computations for network inference.
-For demontrational purposes `ngraph::runtime::Backend` is used which performs computations using ngraph reference implementations.
+For `Template` plugin `ngraph::runtime::Backend` is used which performs computations using ngraph reference implementations.
 * `_waitExecutor` - a task executor that waits for a response from a device about device tasks completion.
 * `_cfg` of type `Configuration`: